Regulatory Process

 What comes next in this process?

-In January 2025, the MN PUC and the Department of Commerce, Energy Environmental Review and Analysis (EERA) held public information and scoping meetings throughout the project area to provide information and seek public comments on the scope of the Draft Environmental Impact Statement (DEIS) that will be prepared for the Project.
-We anticipate a scoping decision on which issues and routes will be studied in the DEIS by March 2025.
+In January 2025, the MN PUC and the Department of Commerce, Energy Environmental Review and Analysis (EERA) unit held public information and scoping meetings throughout the project area to provide information and seek public comments on the scope of the Draft Environmental Impact Statement (DEIS) that will be prepared for the project.
+On May 6, 2025, the Department of Commerce issued a Scoping Decision that identifies alternative route options, potential impacts, and ideas for reducing impacts that will be studied in the DEIS.

-After the DEIS is published by EERA, the public will be provided with another opportunity to offer comments on the DEIS and then to comment on the merits of the proposed project and suggest possible conditions to be considered for inclusion in a Route Permit.
+The DEIS is expected to be completed and published in early fall by the EERA.
+The public will be provided with another opportunity to offer comments on the DEIS at another round of upcoming public hearings this fall.
+People may comment on the merits of the proposed route alternatives and suggest possible conditions to be considered for inclusion in a Route Permit.

 Learn more about how the MN PUC Permitting Process works here.